 Viasat is committed to regular, transparent communication of our sustainability efforts and progress.
 This report covers our environmental, social, and governance (ESG) strategies, activities, progress, metrics, and performance for the fiscal year that ended March 31, 2023.
 Given the data boundary of the FY23 report, legacy Inmarsat company data was not included.
 This report references the Global Reporting Initiative (GRI) standards and the Sustainability Accounting Standards Board (SASB) standards for the following industries: Technology & Communications | Hardware (TC-HW), Telecommunication Services (TC-TL), and Electronic Manufacturing Services & Oriainal Desian Manufacturina (TC-ES).
-Additionally, Viasat will be seeking external verification for our FY23 GHG emissions (scope 1, 2, and 3) to the ISO 14064 standard, in partnership with the British Standards Institute (BSI).
-The final report will be published upon completion.
+Additionally, Viasat received external verification for our FY23 GHG emissions (scope 1, 2, and 3) to the ISO 14064-1 standard, in partnership with the British Standards Institute (BSI).
 We intend to continue providing updates about our sustainability journey by publishing an annual sustainability report and regularly updating interested parties through our website and other communication channels.